AdamSawtell/aberp-bi-metabase/README.md

 # Create the connection between Metabase and AbilityERP (iDempiere)

+Log into AbilityERP (iDempiere) Bash
+- Create a new folder im /OPT/ folder called metabase
+- sudo mkdir metabase
+- Go to folder

 Clone the Aberp-bi-metabase/sql scripts from github
   - sudo git clone https://github.com/AdamSawtell/aberp-bi-metabase.git sql

-Make the scripts excutable - All.
-Need to do by folder
+Make the scripts in sql folder excutable
   - sudo chmod +x *

+Update the refresh-mat-view-sql.sh with instance IP
+- sudo nano refresh-mat-view-sql.sh

 Execute the ...sql/update-sql.sh to create the special bi user and views in AbilityERP (iDempiere)
-  - Run the script in AbiityERP Db via script
+  - Run the update-sql.sh
   - sudo ./update-sql.sh

 Execute the ...sql/refresh-mat-view-sql.sh to update the materialized view.